cdl-geneseo/geneseo-dictionary/C/Center-Street.md

 # Center Street

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Center Street

 Created by  Unknown User (tjc13), last modified on Oct 05, 2008

 Center Street (NN): Paved road in the center of the village of Geneseo that begins at the statue/fountain in the center of Main Street and extends perpendicular to connect to 20A.
 The [[Idle]] and the [[Phigs]] house can be found on this road.
 Known by approximately 79% of those surveyed.